wcko87/rabiribi-map-editing/docs/events/custom_events.md

     These events work in reverse.
 They spawn if event N is flagged, where N is this event id. e.g. To make a block which has collision and event 581 attached appear, Erina needs to pass through a 581 event.

+- **586 EV_COCOABLOCK**

+    When attached to a collision tile, the block breaks if the player is Cocoa.